- WHERE TO STAY

 All National Express coaches are equipped with toilet and wash-room facilities.
 Power sockets or USB ports are on all vehicles and free wifi is available on most services.

 For Heathrow Airport departures the coach starts at Heathrow's Central Bus Station.
 This is connected to Terminals 2 and 3 by underground walkways.
 The coach then picks up from outside the arrivals hall at both Terminals 4 and Terminal 5 on the other side of the airport.

 The coaches only stop at the passenger terminals and bus station at Heathrow and the coach station at Southampton - no stops are made at hotels or Southampton cruise terminals.

 For Southampton departures the coach station is in the heart of Southampton city centre.
-There are no shuttles or public transport between the cruise terminals and the coach station.
-From Southampton's four cruise terminals it is too far to walk with luggage, a local taxi cab from the well marshalled cruise terminal rank should cost around £10.
+There are no shuttles or public transport linking the cruise terminals and the coach station.
+From Southampton's cruise terminals it is too far to walk with luggage, a local taxi from the well marshalled cruise terminal rank should cost around £10.